 True Stories Behind 23 of the Most Iconic Photos in American History

-History buff or not, these iconic photos capture standout moments from the human story.
-Learn the stories behind these historical photos, and the individuals featured within them, including a shot from the battlefield of the Civil War; Lou Gehrig wiping away tears, as he announced his retirement; and the final moments of the crew before boarding the Challenger.
+Whether you’re a history buff or not, these iconic photos of American history capture standout moments from the human experience.
+Learn the stories behind these historical photos and the individuals featured in them, including a shot from the battlefield of the Civil War, Lou Gehrig’s retirement announcement and the final moments of the crew before boarding the Challenger.

 Robert Cornelius